svaditya/svaditya.github.io/_posts/2017-05-16-bayesian-estimation-in-action.md

     }
     "

-After defining the model string, we can start the simulation process after defining the observed data.
+After defining the model string, we define the observed data and start the simulation process.

-The object `stan_samples` consists of all the posterior samples drawn from the parameter space.
-In this case ot consists of multiple values of *θ* which resulted on the observed data.
+The object `stan_samples` consists of samples from posterior distribution of the parameter space.
+In this case it consists of multiple values of *θ* which resulted in the observed data.

 Lets take a look at the `stan-samples` object.

-**We can observe that the mean or estimated success rate is 9% which is very similar to what we obtained using the ABC method.
-Also, a total of 4 MCMC chains have been constructed to arrive at this value.**

-**The 95% Credible Interval is 4% to 15% which again matches with our earlier simulation.**

     stan_samples